 Something like this healthy mild beef curry, one of our Sunday curry favourites!

-Hence the reason for this mild curry recipe today, because I want everyone to be able to enjoy a good healthy wholesome curry.
+Hence the reason for this mild curry recipe today, because I want everyone to be able to enjoy a good healthy beef curry!

-I recommend serving this curry with rice.
+I recommend serving this mild curry recipe with rice.
 I prefer wholegrain basmati rice myself because it’s better for you.
 However, if that’s not your preference then use white basmati rice.

 Also you can freeze any left overs and easily reheat in the future.